Pinjasaur/gran/README.md

 This is a barebones ACME client created for my Network Security course.
 The name of the game is to get more better at Python 3 and KISS while doing it.
 Only HTTP-01 challenges are used, so no wildcard certificates (those require the DNS-challenges).
-Heavily inspired by other projects such as acme-tiny, I suspeck there will be a lot of parallels between other minimal ACME clients.
+Heavily inspired by other projects such as acme-tiny, I suspect there will be a lot of parallels between other minimal ACME clients.

 ## Install

 Developed using Python 3 & pip3 on a macOS environment.

-Locally, running `pip install -e .` should get you up and running with the `gran` command available.
+Locally, running `pip3 install -e .` should get you up and running with the `gran` command available.
 The only dependency is `click` to make the CLI experience pretty slick.